 Over my tenure at Bleacher Report I helped oversee many iterations and evolutions of the mobile app, from it's early inception as Team Stream to the many stages of refinement and upgrades, which culminated in our complete design overhaul and revamp to today.
 I got to play a role in defining some of the early look and feel of some of the features of the app.
 Working in concert with our app developers and engineering team under Chris Nguyen and app programming and emerging media lead Bennett Spector.
 The overall transformation of the app into the most convenient social sports platform available to fans was a long but fulfilling one.
 About 3.5 million people use Bleacher Report’s app each month.
 B/R’s app continues to be the most engaging, most frequently used sports app in the US, with the average fan opening it 4.5X a day.
 Our community average is more than 2 hours per person in the app every month, topping our biggest sports competitor by 50%.
 Our goal is to define sports culture by capturing and creating moments that matter.

-When I was brought into Bleacher Report, the then Team Stream app was still in it's early stages, closer to a shell for it's mobile web version of the website rather than a fully fledged and robust iOS and Android application.
+Like I mentioned earlier, when I was brought into Bleacher Report, the then Team Stream app was still in its early stages, closer to a shell for its mobile web version of the website rather than a fully fledged and robust iOS and Android application.
 As such, I had an opportunity to play an integral role in shaping the user interaction and design of the app as it has moved through it's different iterations through the years.
 Some of the features that I was able to implement are now mainstays of the in app experience and rank as our most consistently highest reviewed features in the app store.
 Through a process of wireframing and truly examining the overall user experience for the app I was able to help streamline things to make it a more efficient and fun user journey.

 One of the first things I had a chance to provide some design support around was the Team Stream HD app for iPad which offered a personalized dashboard on the homescreen, with the headlines, top stories and tweets from the teams and topics users had deemed their favorites on the homescreen.
 Our unique value proposition was that we allowed users to select which teams, athletes and sportswriters you want to follow, including athletes from the NFL, College Football, MLB, NBA, NHL, College Basketball Tips, Soccer, Tennis, Golf, MMA, Boxing, WWE and NASCAR.
 In this sense, team stream became the foremost sports news aggregator app in the marketplace.
 This new User Experience Design infrastructure also required the design of new icons and UI elements for the app which I got to lead the charge on.
 This included some of our most subscribed streams such as the trending tab, the breaking news stream, and the featured stories stream.
 These three streams accounted for a massive chunk of all app traffic, so building them out to feel cohesive and streamlined was essential.